bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/open-source-checkout.md

 When using Open Source Checkout to view changes and test implementations through the UI, deploy, and install the custom checkout.
 More details are below.

 ### Properties available on the checkout page
-When a store uses custom checkout, some properties are attached to the window object (`window.checkoutConfig`) on the checkout page.
+When a store uses custom checkout, some properties are attached to the `window.checkoutConfig` object on the checkout page.
 These properties are:

 * `containerId`: ID of the HTML component where you load the checkout app.
 * `orderId`: if present, it means we should render an order confirmation page for the given order Id